ADA Checklist for Existing Facilities

 For the parts of an accessible route that aren’t a ramp, the maximum running slope allowed is 1:20.
 That means for every inch of height change there must be at least 20 inches of route run.
 The distance from the bottom edge of the level to the surface should be no more than 1.2 inches (1.2:24 = 1:20).

 For the cross slope of an accessible route the maximum slope allowed is 1:48.
 The distance from the bottom edge of the level to the surface should be no more than ½ inch (.5:24 = 1:48).
 The cross slope of an accessible route is the slope that is perpendicular to the direction of pedestrian travel.

 Slopes may also be measured using a digital level.
 Be sure to read the instructions.
 Measure with the percent calculation rather than the degrees calculation.
 For a ramp the maximum running slope allowed is 8.33% (8.33% is a 1:12 slope).
 For an accessible route without a ramp the maximum running slope allowed is 5% (1:20).
 For the cross slope of an accessible route the maximum slope allowed is 2.083% (1:48).

 Before you leave the site review all the checklists.
 Make sure you know which checklist goes with which entrance and which toilet room and that you’ve got all the information you need.
 It is better to do it now than to have to go back.

 Consider the solutions listed beside each question on the checklist and add your own ideas.
 Consult with building contractors and equipment suppliers to estimate the costs for making modifications.

 Use the 2010 ADA Standards for Accessible Design.
-Note: Until March 15, 2012 the 1991 ADA Standards for Accessible Design may be used for readily achievable barrier removal.
 Check whether local and state building codes require greater accessibility when alterations are undertaken.